Quintus Fabius Maximus Verrucosus: Legacy

 Later, he became a legendary figure and the model of a tough, courageous Roman, and was bestowed the honorific title, "The Shield of Rome" (similar to Marcus Claudius Marcellus being named the "Sword of Rome").
 According to Ennius, unus homo nobis cunctando restituit rem – "one man, by delaying, restored the state to us."
 Virgil, in the Aeneid, has Aeneas' father Anchises mention Fabius Maximus while in Hades as the greatest of the many great Fabii, quoting the same line.

 While Hannibal is mentioned in the company of history's greatest generals, military professionals have bestowed Fabius' name on an entire strategic doctrine known as "Fabian strategy".
 Renaissance condottiero Prospero Colonna was regarded as the new "Cunctator" due to his similar tactics, while George Washington was also called "the American Fabius".
 Mikhail Kutuzov has likewise been called "the Russian Fabius" for his strategy against Napoleon.

 According to its own ancient legend, the Roman princely family of Massimo descends from Fabius Maximus.

+Fabius' strategy is amongst those regarded as early examples of guerrilla warfare.